Image header for blog post on Quilt Binding Techniques

 Quilt Binding Design Tips: Frame of Float?

 What do I mean by that?
 Take a look at the quilt designs below.
 In the first image the dark binding frames the design; the design is totally enclosed inside the binding visually.
-The second image shows a binding that matches the border (or floating into the border), so that the design seems to “float” in the negative space.

 Air Castle Quilt with Dark Quilt Binding which FRAMES design